 Child’s editor, Judith Jones, said in an interview: “Flinging around four-letter words when cooking isn’t attractive, to me or Julia.
 She didn’t want to endorse it.
 What came through on the blog was somebody who was doing it almost for the sake of a stunt.
 She would never really describe the end results, how delicious it was, and what she learned.
 Julia didn’t like what she called ‘the flimsies’.
 She didn’t suffer fools, if you know what I mean.”

 Not Amy Adams’ Portrayal

 Even more intrigued, I went looking for Julie’s blog and found a few passages, but mostly I found a lot of Error 404 messages.
-I have watched a couple of Youtube videos and I can say, with some certainty, that Julie Powell – the actual person – was not the character portrayed by Amy Adams.
+I have watched a couple of Youtube videos.
+I can say, with some certainty, that Julie Powell was not the character portrayed by Amy Adams.
 Suffice it to say the title of Julie Powell’s current blog is: “What Could Happen? – Musings from a Soiled and Narcissistic Whore.”
-‘Nuf said, but she does seem to have a large following – so who’s to say?
+‘Nuf said, but she does seem to have a large following.
+Who’s to say?
 I can’t help but wonder though if Julia would have enjoyed Meryl Streep’s portrayal of her.

 My Life in France – Bon Appetit

 The other half of the narrative in the film is Julia’s story based on her book, My Life in France.
 It was written with her grandnephew and they collaborated over the last eight months of Julia’s life.
 When our busy tourist season comes to a close in a couple of months, I am looking forward to getting to know Julia a bit more through the technology of Kindle and Julia’s words.

 Stay tuned because I’ll be sharing a few of Julia’s classic recipes.
 Until then – Bon appetit!